 In order to organize pots and pans in a cabinet, one must first assess the current layout.
 If all pots and pans are currently taking up one shelf, then it might be necessary to invest in some pot and pan organizers.
 These organizers can be found at most home stores and are designed to fit a variety of pot and pan sizes.
 If there is not a lot of cabinet space to work with, another option would be to use a hanging pot rack.
-Here are ten ideas on how To Organize Pots And Pans In Cabinet.
+Here are ten ideas on how To Organize Pots And Pans In a Cabinet.

 1. Stick a Hook Anywhere